timstarbuck/zettelkasten-foam/Azure AI/Fundamentals of Text Analysis with the Language Service.md

 Azure AI Language resources:
 * **A Language resource** - choose this resource type if you only plan to use Azure AI Language services, or if you want to manage access and billing for the resource separately from other services.
 * **An Azure AI services resource** - choose this resource type if you plan to use Azure AI Language in combination with other Azure AI services, and you want to manage access and billing for these services together.

+**Confidence score** returned by the Azure AI Language detection service of natural language processing (NLP) NaN, or not a number, designates an unknown confidence score.
+Unknown is a value with which the NaN confidence score is associated.
+The score values range between 0 and 1, with 0 designating the lowest confidence score and 1 designating the highest confidence score.
+* NaN is returned for an unknown language name.